wp-plugins/better-analytics/readme.txt

 == CDN ==

 The JavaScript used by Better Analytics should be able to be cached properly by content delivery networks (it has been tested with CloudFlare).
-This means if your site uses CloudFlare, the JavaScript code will be cached in their data centers and delivered to end users via the closest data center.
+This means if your site uses CloudFlare, the JavaScript code used by Google Analytics will be cached in their data centers and delivered to end users via the closest data center.

 == Thanks ==